iamtheblackunicorn/Helply/README.markdown

 - 1.)
 The first screen has a text input field to prompt the user to make a query.
 - 2.)
 The second screen is either a loading screen if the remote database can be queried successfully or an error screen if a connection to the API endpoint cannot be established.
 - 3.)
 The third screen is a list of all available facilities that match the user's query.
-If the user types a query that isn't "understood", all facilities are shown.
+If the user types a query that isn't *"understood"*, all facilities are shown.
 - 4.)
 The fourth screen is a detailed view of the facility if the user taps on one of the facilities in the previous screen.

 ## DOWNLOADS :brain:

 - Please check the `Releases` section of this repository or [follow this link](https://github.com/iamtheblackunicorn/Helply/releases).
 - For Mac OSX: Download the bundle and unzip it.
 Then double-click the executable.
 - For the web: Download the bundle and unzip it.
-Start a server on `localhost` and open a brower at that address.
+Start a server on `localhost` and open a browser at that address.
 Starting a server can be done from the command line using [this project](https://github.com/iamtheblackunicorn/rins).
 If you have installed ***RINS***, change into the downloaded directory and run this command: `rins -s .`.

 ## SUPPORTED PLATFORMS :computer: